 - e.
 An introduction to the principles of disability retirement law and the Board's role in adjudicating disability retirement applications - f.
-An introduction to conflict of interest principles and duties of Board members to disclose financial interests pursuant to the Fair Political Practices Act and assistance with -required Form 700 disclosure - g.
+An introduction to conflict of interest principles and duties of Board members to disclose financial interests pursuant to the Fair Political Practices Act and assistance with required Form 700 disclosure - g.
 An introduction to the Brown Act - h.
-A briefing on investment activities of the System and the structure of the SBCERS investment portfolio - h.i.
+A briefing on investment activities of the System and the structure of the SBCERS investment portfolio - i.
 An overview of the actuarial valuation process and funding objectives - 2.
-As part of the orientation program, new Board members shall be provided with wWritten educational materials, either in hard copy or by electronic links to the following: - a.
+Written educational materials, either in hard copy or by electronic links to the following: - a.
 Most recent Summary Plan Descriptions - b.
 A copy of the CERL - c.
 Material from legal counsel on fiduciary responsibility - d.
 Material from legal counsel on the Brown Act - e.
 Copies of System By Laws and Board Policies - f.
-Most recent Comprehensive Annual Annual Comprehensive Financial Report - g.
+Most recent Annual Comprehensive Financial Report - g.
 Most recent Actuarial Valuation Report - h.
 Most recent Investment performance report - i.
 Most recent System budget - j.
 Up-to-date organization chart - k.
-Names and telephone numbers of other Trustees and System management - A copy of the Board's Fiduciary Liability Insurance Policy Disability Law Resource book

-3. ATTENDANCE AT CONFERENCES AND SEMINARS

-- A. Trustees are encouraged to attend the following conferences and attendance by any interested trustee, including actual and necessary travel expenses, is deemed approved without further Board action: - 1.
+Names and telephone numbers of other Trustees and System management - 1.
+A copy of the Board's Fiduciary Liability Insurance Policy - 3.
+ATTENDANCE AT CONFERENCES AND SEMINARS - A. Trustees are encouraged to attend the following conferences and attendance by any interested trustee, including actual and necessary travel expenses, is deemed approved without further Board action: - 1.
 Semi-annual conference sponsored by the State Association of County Retirement Systems (SACRS) - 2.
 Annual General Assembly of the California Association of Public Retirement Systems (CALAPRS) - 3.
 Trustee Roundtables sponsored by CALAPRS - 4.
 The CALAPRS Principles of Pension Management - 5.
-Advanced Board Leadership Institute (CALAPRS)

-- 6. Portfolio Concepts and Management sponsored by the International Foundation of Employee Benefit Plans held at The Wharton School, University of Pennsylvania (Wharton) - 7.
-Council of Institutional Investors (CII) - 8.
+Advanced Board Leadership Institute (CALAPRS) - 6.
+Portfolio Concepts and Management sponsored by the International Foundation of Employee Benefit Plans held at The Wharton School, University of Pennsylvania (Wharton)

+- 7. Council of Institutional Investors (CII) - 8.
 Public Pension Investment Management Program (SACRS) - 9.
-Alternative Investments and Real Estate (Wharton West) - B. Trustees wishing to attend other conferences or seminars will submit their request to the CEO for inclusion on the Board meeting agenda for approval. - C. In attending external conferences, preference will be given to those sponsored by educational institutions or pension industry associations as opposed to commercially_driven organizations.

-4. RECORD OF ATTENDANCE
+Alternative Investments and Real Estate (Wharton West) - B. Trustees wishing to attend other conferences or seminars will submit their request to the CEO for inclusion on the Board meeting agenda for approval. - C. In attending external conferences, preference will be given to those sponsored by educational institutions or pension industry associations as opposed to commercially driven organizations. - 4.
+RECORD OF ATTENDANCE

-Trustees shall provide a record of Board member training and education hours in compliance with this Policy. -The CEO or designee shall maintain for all Trustees a record of training hours. -The Trustee Education report shall be placed on the SBCERS agenda for consideration on a quarterly basis, the quarterly report shall detail the hours of training received by each trustee over the past two years and the cost associated with the training.
+Trustees shall provide a record of Board member training and education hours in compliance with this Policy.
+The CEO or designee shall maintain for all Trustees a record of training hours.
+The Trustee Education report shall be placed on the SBCERS agenda for consideration on a quarterly basis, the quarterly report shall detail the hours of training received by each trustee over the past two years and the cost associated with the training.